nubenetes/awesome-kubernetes/docs/kubernetes-backup-migrations.md

 - [thenewstack.io: K8s Backup and Disaster Recovery Is More Important Than Ever](https://thenewstack.io/k8s-backup-and-disaster-recovery-is-more-important-than-ever/) Here are some considerations of a successful Kubernetes data protection strategy.
 - [blog.palark.com: Kubernetes snapshots: What are they and how to use them? 🌟](https://blog.palark.com/kubernetes-snaphots-usage/)
 - [martinheinz.dev: Backup-and-Restore of Containers with Kubernetes Checkpointing API](https://martinheinz.dev/blog/85) Kubernetes v1.25 introduced Container Checkpointing API as an alpha feature.
 This provides a way to backup-and-restore containers running in Pods, without ever stopping them.
 This feature is primarily aimed at forensic analysis, but general backup-and-restore is something any Kubernetes user can take advantage of.
 So, let's take a look at this brand-new feature and see how we can enable it in our clusters and leverage it for backup-and-restore or forensic analysis.
+- [martinheinz.dev: Backup-and-Restore of Containers with Kubernetes Checkpointing API](https://martinheinz.dev/blog/85) Kubernetes v1.25 introduced Container Checkpointing API — a way to backup-and-restore containers running in Pods, without stopping them.
+In this article, you'll take a look at it and learn how to leverage it for backup-and-restore or forensic analysis.
+- [blog.palark.com: Kubernetes snapshots: What are they and how to use them?](https://blog.palark.com/kubernetes-snaphots-usage/) With snapshots, you can make more efficient use of your storage solution by creating consistent backups and cloning volumes.
+In this article, you will find an introduction to snapshots in Kubernetes and an overview of typical use cases.

 ## ETCD Backup